Chapter 5: Seeding

 Late March Through April

-If site conditions permit (ground not frozen or too sloppy) this can be a good time for seeding.
-Warm-season grasses won’t germinate until soil temperatures reach 60 degrees Fahrenheit.
-Include oats as a cool-season nurse crop.
+If the ground is not frozen or too sloppy, this can be a good time for seeding.
+Warm-season grasses will not germinate until soil temperatures reach 60°F. Oats should be included as a cool-season nurse crop.

 May and June